Faster builds

 Including/excluding file patterns

-For a way to quickly include or exclude sources based upon a glob, check out the includes and excludes parameters in the goal documentation.
-You can utilise this to reduce the number of files you are passing to protoc on clean builds if you are not using incremental compilation.
+For a way to quickly include or exclude sources based upon a glob during development, you can utilise the includes and excludes parameters.
+This enables you to temporarily reduce the number of files that you are passing to protoc on clean builds if you are not using incremental compilation.

 Compile using ECJ rather than javac

 Another way of improving build speeds is to switch out javac with the Eclipse Java Compiler backend for maven-compiler-plugin.
-This appears to reduce compilation times by around 25% for massive projects:
+This appears to reduce compilation times by around 25% for very large projects.

 <plugin>